 Enjoy the recipe!

 To create this savory cornbread, fried salt pork fat back was crumbled, mixed into the batter and baked.
 Delicious alone, drizzled with honey, or maple syrup.
 Excellent with collard greens.
 Recipe and photography by Beverly Davis for CornbreadMillionaire.com.

 Place all ingredients on the kitchen counter.
 Use an 8" skillet (thick cornbread) OR a 9" skillet (thin cornbread).
 Cornbread will be baked in the same skillet in which cracklings are fried.

 Place 5 slices of cold pork fat back strips in preferred sized cast iron skillet or other cookware.
-Cover with about 1/2 cup of water.
-Add more water if necessary.
+Cover with water.

 To decrease salt, simmer over low-medium heat for 5 minutes.
 Drain water before frying.